LearnersGuild/learning-os/GLOSSARY.md

 It belongs to a specific cycle, and a specific team.
 One Team works on one Goal instance for one Cycle.

+A goal is a game structure (contract).

 # Goal Template

 TODO: Define Goal template

 # POD

 12 to 15 players that are part of the same cohort.
-PODS are a Game structure.
+PODS are a Player Support structure.

 # Phase